For Japanese people, many days have traditional astrological associations with good luck, misfortune, or something in between. (See also Rokuyo)

-The culprit: Hinoe Uma.
+The culprit: Hinoe uma.

 As with the astrological birth signs of the West, the Japanese use modified Chinese astrology; a 12-year cycle of astrological beasts.
 1966 was the Year of the Horse and coincided with fire, one of the ten "heavenly stems" (the yin and yang forms of the five elements).
 The result was a rather nasty horse; a Fire Horse, or hinoe-uma in Japanese.